moritzmair/e3dc_grid_charge/README.md

 As prices on the epex spot market are released at about 13:00 this software will ask for the day ahead prices at about 14:00 and search for the x cheapest hours for the next 24 hours.
 The prices and the selected hours can be viewed with a webserver on port 8080 -> http://localhost:8080/

+It is important to note that charging the battery and discharging it will wear it down.
+So to take this into account we can calculate how much storing of 1 kwh costs.
+For example if my E3DC Setup cost 10k Euro and I got 10 kwh capacity available.
+If we presume that we would need to replace the battery after 10000 cycles one kwh will cost us: 10,000 Euro / 10,000 / 10 = 0,10 Euro.
+Surely we're doing this because we got the battery anyway to use our solar power from the summer.
+So it is pretty hard to do a perfect calculation for this.
+The parameter for that "battery_degredation_cost" is currently not implemented and not used.

 Be careful with this, this is a very early version.
 If you plan to use this be sure you know what you are doing.

 Web interface showing one day in december 2022